Category Archives: Homeschool

 Kids at the Bethlehem Sign and posing with the kings.

 Having the kings wandering around the place is neat and all, but, in reality, it is one of those things that is just not accurately portrayed in the world.
-The kings didn’t visit baby Yeshua (Jesus) in the stable, they visited the “young child” in a house (Matthew 2:11).
+The kings didn’t visit baby Yeshua (Jesus) in the stable; they visited the “young child” in a house (Matthew 2:11).

 The kids always love the animals.
-Anna says, “Come here sweet pony, you should let me love you and pet you and …” The pony was totally occupied with eating it’s grain and did not pay attention to the kids what so ever.
-Anna said she wanted to climb the fence and jump on its back, I reminded her that her legs were too long and the pony was too short.
+Anna says, “Come here, sweet pony, you should let me love you and pet you and …” The pony was totally occupied with eating its grain and did not pay attention to the kids whatsoever.
+Anna said she wanted to climb the fence and jump on its back.
+I reminded her that her legs were too long and the pony was too short.
 She said she didn’t care, but she resisted the urge.

-My sis asked me why do the Jewish people write God like G-D. I explain to her that they reverence HIM so much they do not write his name for fear of writing it wrong and having to destroy it or writing it in vain.
+My sis asked me why the Jewish people write God like G-D. I explain to her that they reverence HIM so much that they do not write his name for fear of writing it wrong and having to destroy it or writing it in vain.
 It makes me think how far away we are compared to them.
 When people say “Oh My God” all the time about every little thing.
-We have no reverence for or fear of, GOD.
+We have no reverence for or fear of GOD.

 We walked past the “Inn” that had “no room” and got to pet a donkey that didn’t bite, unlike mine, who does.